-Jodi L. Viljoen, Ph.D. is an Associate Professor in the Department of Psychology in the Clinical and Law-Forensic areas, an Associate Director of the Institute for the Reduction of Youth Violence, and the Area Coordinator for the Law-Forensic Psychology Program at SFU.
+Jodi L. Viljoen, Ph.D. is a Professor in the Department of Psychology in the Clinical and Law-Forensic areas, the Associate Director of the Institute for the Reduction of Youth Violence, and Area Coordinator for the Law-Forensic Psychology Program at SFU.

 Shaffer, C. S., Adjei, J., Viljoen, J. L., Douglas, K. S., & Saewyc, E. M. (2018).
 Ten-year trends in physical dating victimization among adolescent boys and girls in British Columbia, Canada.
 Journal of Interpersonal Violence.
 Advance online publication. https://doi.org/10.1177/0886260518788367

 Viljoen, J. L., Cochrane, D. M., & Jonnson, M. R. (2018).
 Do risk assessment tools help manage and reduce risk of violence and reoffending?
 A systematic review.
 Law and Human Behavior, 42(3), 181–214. https://doi.org/10.1037/lhb0000280

 McLachlan, K., Gray, A. L., Roesch, R., Douglas, K. S., & Viljoen, J. L. (2018).
 An evaluation of the predictive validity of the SAVRY and YLS/CMI in justice-involved youth with Fetal Alcohol Spectrum Disorder.
 Psychological Assessment, 30(12), 1640–1651. https://doi.org/10.1037/pas0000612